Enhancing Circuit Fidelity in Transmon Qubit Rings via Operation Duration Tuning under Strong Connectivity Noise: A machine learning approach to predict the optimal operation point

-where $n$ denotes the total number of data points, $y_i$ the observed (target) value for the $i$-th sample, and $\hat{y}_i$ the corresponding model prediction.
-This loss function is well suited for regression tasks, as it minimizes the mean squared deviation between predicted and true values.
-Although our model is nonlinear, we further evaluate its performance using the coefficient of determination,
+where $n$ denotes the total number of data points, $y_i$ the observed value, and $\hat{y}_i$ the model prediction.
+We further evaluate performance using the coefficient of determination:

-to assess the reliability of the training results.
-Here, $\bar{y}$ denotes the mean of the observed values and quantifies how well the model reproduces the data relative to their average.
-In practice, the MSE and $R^2$ metrics serve complementary roles: the MSE measures the absolute magnitude of prediction errors, whereas $R^2$ indicates the improvement over a baseline model that always predicts the mean.
-In our case, each $y_i$ corresponds to a two-dimensional vector $(J^{*}/\lambda_0, 1-\overline{F}^{*})$, representing the sweet-spot position and its associated infidelity.
-Together, these metrics provide a consistent framework for evaluating and optimizing the model’s performance.
-The overall machine-learning workflow is illustrated in Fig.~\ref{fig:flow}.
+where $\bar{y}$ denotes the mean of observed values.
+In our case, each $y_i$ corresponds to a two-dimensional vector $(J^{*}/\lambda_0, 1-\overline{F}^{*})$.
+These complementary metrics provide a consistent framework for evaluating model performance.

-In supervised learning, the output of our model is a two-dimensional vector representing the sweet-spot location and the corresponding fidelity.
-To map these quantities, we employ a multi-layer perceptron (MLP) architecture, also known as a fully connected neural network~\cite{Rumelhart1986,Hinton2006}.
-The network comprises two hidden layers with ten neurons each, using the Rectified Linear Unit (ReLU) activation function~\cite{Sudjianto2020}.
-ReLU provides nonlinear expressivity at low computational cost, enabling efficient learning of complex relationships.
-The output layer uses a linear activation function, appropriate for regression tasks with continuous, real-valued outputs.
-In this case, the network produces a two-dimensional output vector, as illustrated in Fig.~\ref{fig:flow}.
-The model is trained using the Adam optimizer~\cite{Kingma2017}, an adaptive learning-rate algorithm that combines the advantages of Adagrad and RMSProp, and is well suited for general optimization tasks~\cite{Duchi2011,Ruder2016,Wilson2017}.
+We employ a multilayer perceptron (MLP) architecture with two hidden layers of ten neurons each, using Rectified Linear Unit (ReLU) activations for nonlinear expressivity~\cite{Sudjianto2020}.
+The output layer uses linear activation appropriate for regression tasks.
+The model is trained using the Adam optimizer~\cite{Kingma2017}, which combines advantages of Adagrad and RMSProp for efficient optimization~\cite{Duchi2011,Ruder2016,Wilson2017}.